 I have found that vendors will start at a more inflated price at more touristy places with more touristy items (like Teotihuacán), so you can bargain a little harder there.
 They are more likely to yell a lower price as you walk away from a bad deal.

 If you are in a more local setting and you are not sure, take a few minutes to observe what the locals are doing (it helps if you speak the language).
-If they are engaging in a back and forth that looks like haggling, you’ll know it’s ok for you to do the same).
+If they are engaging in a back and forth that looks like haggling, you’ll know it’s ok for you to do the same.

 Generally, you are more likely to get a deal if you are buying multiples of something—I find they will usually offer that option.

-Ultimately, no one likes to be ripped off.
+Ultimately, no one likes to feel ripped off.
 But if you are comfortable with the price, just consider how much more that dollar you might save would be worth to the vendor before trying to whittle them down to the very lowest price.

 Packing and Import Restrictions